2005–06 NHL season: Regular season

 On January 19, Los Angeles Kings veteran left winger Luc Robitaille scored his 550th, 551st and 552nd goals as a member of the Kings, eclipsing Marcel Dionne's franchise record of 550 goals.
 The 40-year-old Robitaille retired at season's end.

 The season was rocked with scandal in early February when it came to light that Phoenix Coyotes Assistant coach Rick Tocchet was found to be involved in a $1.6 million illegal sports gambling ring with Mafia ties.
 Apparently, no betting on NHL games was being done, but bets were being placed on college and professional football and college and professional basketball.
 Although Coyotes Head Coach Wayne Gretzky denied any knowledge or involvement in the ring, initial reports stated that wiretapped phone conversations he had proved that he not only knew about the ring, but was trying to find ways to conceal his wife's involvement in it.
 He was later cleared of these accusations, but long-term implications to his reputation are still unknown.

 On April 15, in the Nashville Predators' 81st game of the season, Nashville goaltender Chris Mason was credited with a goal when the Phoenix Coyotes' Geoff Sanderson put the puck in his own net.
 Mason was awarded credit for the goal, as he was the last Predator to have touched the puck.
 It was the ninth regular season goal scored by a goaltender in NHL history.
 The last goal of the regular season was scored by Kyle Calder of the Chicago Blackhawks in overtime in a 3–2 victory over the St. Louis Blues, which ended the 2005–06 regular season at 10:50 EDT on April 18, 2006.

 The Tampa Bay Lightning narrowly avoided becoming the first team since the New Jersey Devils in the 1995–96 season to miss the post-season after winning the Stanley Cup the previous season.

 This season also marked the first time since the 1978–79 season that the St. Louis Blues did not qualify for the Stanley Cup playoffs, ending the third-longest NHL post-season appearance streak at 25 seasons.
 Only the Chicago Blackhawks (28 seasons) and the Boston Bruins (29 seasons) had longer streaks.

 This season also marked the last time until the 2022–23 season that the Pittsburgh Penguins missed the playoffs.

-Final standings
+Standings

 The Detroit Red Wings won the Presidents' Trophy and home-ice advantage throughout the playoffs.

 For ranking in conference, division leaders are automatically ranked 1–3.
 These three, plus the next five teams in the conference standings, earn playoff berths at the end of the season.